+But don’t let go of that pencil until it does exactly what you want it to do.
 Take your sketchbook everywhere.
 (I even took a fun detour for a while and taught myself bookbinding so I could make my own sketchbooks.
 As my friend Ted, the art teacher on the Vineyard, used to say…that was sorta fun.)

 Draw, Draw, Draw.

+Ask other people, teachers, friends, to critique your drawings.
+Ask them to be honest but nice.
 Listen to what they say and how they respond and see if it matches what you were trying to tell your hands to do.